Sushmitha-Katti/EVA-4/Session14/README.md

   3. For each background images, overlapped each foreground images on 20 random positions.
   4. Got the mask of the overlapped images
   5. Got the depth for the overlapped foreground-background images.
+  6. Merged the folders and zipped it.
+  7. Calsulated Mean and Standard Deviation of fg-bg images.

   <br/>

-   That's all:hugs:We got around  400k fg-bg, 400k fg-bg-mask, 400k depth images:innocent:
+   That's all:hugs: We got around  400k fg-bg, 400k fg-bg-mask, 400k depth images:innocent:

    ## But was it that simple as above?
 Not at all.
 That was just a brief.
 Lets look each steps in detail